mozilla/ichnaea/docs/api/index.rst

 :ref:`api_submit` APIs.
 Later it was decided to also implement the :ref:`api_geolocate` API to lessen the burden on clients that want to support multiple location services.
-As an extension to this the :ref:`api_geosubmit` was added to offer a consistent way to contribute back data to the service.
+As an extension to this the :ref:`api_geosubmit2` was added to offer a consistent way to contribute back data to the service.

-New client developments should use the :ref:`api_geolocate` and :ref:`api_geosubmit` APIs.
+New client developments should use the :ref:`api_geolocate` and :ref:`api_geosubmit2` APIs.
 At some point in the future the :ref:`api_search` and :ref:`api_submit` APIs will be deprecated and retired.